 History buffs would love this: Dig a little deeper and get to know about the history of the fort with a multimedia tour.
 The cost per person is Rs 250.

-Guests at Neemrana Fort-Palace can enjoy a five-kilometre vintage car ride around the Neemrana village for just Rs 1,200 (for up to four people).
+Guests at Neemrana Fort-Palace can enjoy a five-kilometer vintage car ride around the Neemrana village for just Rs 1,200 (for up to four people).
 It is available exclusively for the hotel guests.

 Pick knick-knacks and souvenirs for friends and family back home from the Neemrana Shop that offers jewellery, bags, clothes and much more.